‘Bridget Jones’s Diary’ (2001) Review

 While you know Daniel is not right for her, Zellweger and Grant still have some fun scenes together, from work flirtations to a weekend visit to the countryside.
 Like Bridget, you believe Daniel has genuine feelings for her, so it’s quite easy for you to feel Bridget’s devastation at the appearance of Daniel’s American girlfriend.

 The rest of the cast of Bridget Jones’s Diary is just as fantastic.
 Bridget’s parents (Gemma Jones and Jim Broadbent) are dealing with their marriage falling apart, and so Bridget is dealing with that on top of her own problems.
-Being an only child, Bridget has to ping-pong back and forth between her mother and father, and she has some beautiful scenes both apart and together.
-Bridget’s friends are endearing and humorous (James Callis, Shirley Henderson, and Sally Phillips), and I would have loved to have seen more of them as we do in the book.
+Being an only child, Bridget has to ping-pong between her mother and father, and she has some beautiful scenes both apart and together.
+Bridget’s friends are endearing and humorous (James Callis, Shirley Henderson, and Sally Phillips), and I would have loved to see more of them, as we do in the book.

 Bridget Jones’s Diary could have been zany and over the top, but director Sharon Maguire keeps it fresh and on pace, never trapping it within the generic confines of a typical rom-com.
 It probably helped that Helen Fielding (author of Bridget Jones’s Diary) and Richard Curtis (Four Weddings and a Funeral, Notting Hill) helped adapt the screenplay.
 There are changes from the novel, but those changes work and, dare I say, improve the film.